GTEC-UDC/linuxcnc_testbed/docs/source/doc/03_linuxcnc/08_linuxcnc_configuration.md

     Both the joint and axis configurations include `MAX_VELOCITY`, `MAX_ACCELERATION`, `MIN_LIMIT`, and `MAX_LIMIT` parameters.
 When the robot is not homed, LinuxCNC uses the parameters from the joint sections; however, once the robot is homed, it uses the parameters from the axis sections.
     :::

     The following code shows the configuration of joint 1 (X-axis), which corresponds to the stepper motor.
-The parameters specified below the comment "Custom configurations for the HAL file" are not directly used by LinuxCNC; they are used to configure the motor parameters in the HAL file (see {numref}`sec:linuxcnc_configuration_hal`).
+The parameters specified below the comment "Custom configurations for the HAL file" are not directly used by LinuxCNC; they are used to configure the motor parameters in the {{HAL}} file (see {numref}`sec:linuxcnc_configuration_hal`).

     :::{literalinclude} codes/mesa_7i96s_7i77_xy.ini
     :language: ini